-Listed below are some facilities available to students in the Fashion Design and Merchandising program.
+Listed below are specialized facilities used by students in the Fashion Design and Merchandising program.

-A variety of apparel construction, production, design and merchandising courses are taught in this laboratory.
-Equipment includes Bernina sewing machines, Juki industrial machines, Singer 5-thread home sergers, power shears, and industrial irons with stands.
+A variety of apparel construction, production, design and merchandising courses are taught in this studio.
+Equipment used includes industrial and home sewing machines, sergers, and industry dress forms.

-Introductory and advanced textile courses for fashion design & merchandising and interior design students are taught in this laboratory.
+Introductory and advanced textile courses are taught in this laboratory.

 Equipment available for research and instruction includes a spectrophotometer, crease recovery tester, snag tester, Instron materials strength tester, abrasion resistance tester, laboratory wringer, solar UV simulator, yarn twist tester, wrinkle tester, Pantone Textile Color selector, crockmeter, drying oven, and tearing tester.